team historical records, etc.

 Hopes that this modern sports palace would ensure that baseball would remain in the Nation's Capital dwindled as the (new) Senators kept finishing at or near last place.
 The original owner of the franchise, Elwood Quesada, proved to be inept and in January 1963 he sold the team to a partnership led by James Johnston and Jim Lemon.
 Not much changed, however.
 The riots that followed the assassination of Martin Luther King in April 1968 left a tragic stigma on Washington that alienated suburban patrons.
 It was the assassination of another public figure that year, Sen. Robert F. Kennedy, that led to the renaming of the stadium in January 1969.
 At about the same time, Bob Short bought the Senators and hired Ted Williams to be the new manager.
 The Senators finally had a winning season, but fell below .500 the year after that, as attendance plummeted once again.
 As the ten-year stadium lease was about to expire, Mr. Short demanded better terms than the District of Columbia was willing to offer, and in mid-1971 accepted a can't-lose free-stadium deal from the city of Arlington, Texas.
 Thus were born the Texas Rangers.
 In the Senators' final game in September 1971, they had to forfeit because of a riot by angry fans, even though they scored more runs than the Yankees.
 It was an embarrassing end to a shameful chapter in baseball history.

 After the Senators moved out, Our Nation's Capital was devoid of real professional baseball for 33 long years, a monumental travesty.
 RFK Stadium hosted two Major League Baseball exhibition games in 1972, but fan interest in Washington baseball dwindled away, largely because of "Redskins fever."
-Each July from 1982 to 1985, there was an "Old-Timers' Classic" sponsored by Cracker Jack at RFK Stadium, but with the stadium in the football configuration, the distance to left field was only 260 feet!
-There were one or two exhibition games at RFK each year from 1987 through 1994, but Washington fans were outraged that their city was passed over when the 1993 and 1998 expansions took place.
+Each July from 1982 to 1985, there was an "Old-Timers' Classic" sponsored by Cracker Jack at RFK Stadium, but with the stadium in the football configuration, the distance to left field was only about 260 feet!
+There were one or two exhibition games at RFK each year from 1987 through 1994, but Washington was passed over when the 1993 and 1998 expansions took place.
+Outrageous!
 In March 1999, there were two exhibition games between the St. Louis Cardinals and the Montreal Expos, who were rumored to be relocating to D.C.
 (Six years later, it finally came to pass.)
 During batting practice, a ball hit by Mark McGwire nicked the edge of the roof in left field!

 RFK Stadium is located on the east-west axis that cuts through the center of The Mall, as if Pierre L'Enfant himself had planned it that way.
 This always made for telegenic aerial views from the blimps during Redskins games: RFK, the Capitol, the Washington Monument, and the Lincoln Memorial further beyond.
 RFK is also close to the Stadium-Armory Metrorail stop and has plenty of parking.
 It lies between a residential neighborhood full of brick row houses and the Anacostia River.
 The exterior of the stadium includes several wall sections made of polished dark granite.
 There is a rough-hewn metallic sculpture of Bobby Kennedy near the west entrance and some attractive landscaping.
 One of the aesthetic drawbacks of RFK stadium is that the lights were attached to the roof in a haphazard fashion, not in sync with the curved roof line.
 To maintain a consistent height, the lights were hung below the front edge of the roof where it rises behind first and third bases.
 During the Senators era, the 40-foot wall beyond left field was bare, with no decorations, and the chain link fence further undermined the visual appeal.
 In the 1970s, a new main scoreboard was installed beyond the eastern end zone (right center field), likewise suspended below the roof, along with some advertising billboards.
 The front edge of the mezzanine level used to feature the names of past Washington sports heroes.
 This "Ring of Fame" included Walter Johnson, Roy Sievers, Harmon Killebrew, Frank Howard, Sammy Baugh, Sonny Jurgensen, Joe Thiesman, Wes Unseld, and Sugar Ray Leonard.
 When the Nationals began playing there in 2005, a video "ribbon" was installed in front of the mezzanine, and a huge banner bearing those names was posted on the wall in back of the bullpen in right field.